jaredmcgrath/LikeCompiler/Documentation.md

 ## Extensions to the T-Code Machine Model
-THIS IS A CHANGE LOG AND NOT A GOOD COPY OF DOCUMENTATION IM WORKING AS I GO HEHE tFetchChar, tAssignChar, tStoreChar, tSubscriptChar were pre-existing in `semantic.ssl` tConcatenate, tRepeatString, tSubString, tLength, tChr, tOrd, and tStringEQ were added in the Output section of `semantic.ssl` in the compound operations section, as they all take operand(s). tInitialValue, tInitEnd, tCaseElse, and tCaseElseEnd were added in the Output section of `semantic.ssl` in the non-compound operations section, as they are all null operations that do not take in operands.
+THIS IS A CHANGE LOG AND NOT A GOOD COPY OF DOCUMENTATION IM WORKING AS I GO HEHE tFetchChar, tAssignChar, tStoreChar, tSubscriptChar were pre-existing in `semantic.ssl` tConcatenate, tRepeatString, tSubString, tLength, tChr, tOrd, tStringEQ, tInitialValue, tInitEnd, tCaseElse, and tCaseElseEnd were added in the Output section of `semantic.ssl` in the non-compound operations section, as they all do not take operand(s).
+* on Line 807 I change sType to sLike bc it wouldn't let me compile

+## Programs
+A null program test file was created, `null_program.pt` within the testSuite.
+* It compiled successfully and I don't know how to read the output lol